Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - `Notes` are optional reflections from the coach, timestamped with delivery
   - Editable and deletable by the coach who recorded it
   - Queryable by coach, team, or senior coach with audit trail support

-- **GameFeedback Table
-Stores coach-submitted game reflections and analysis from the SkillSelectPage.
+- **GameFeedback Table:** Stores coach-submitted game reflections and analysis from the SkillSelectPage.
   - Fields:
     - FeedbackID (PartitionKey): Unique identifier for each feedback entry
     - CoachID: Links to submitting coach
     - CoachName: Snapshot at time of entry (not dynamically fetched later)
     - TeamID: Links to relevant team
     - TeamName: Snapshot at time of entry
     - Date: Game date (coach-selected, defaults to today's date)
     - Notes: Free-text game analysis, guided by prompts (“What went well?
 What needs work?”)
     - createdBy: Identity of record creator
     - createdAt: Timestamp of creation
   - Editable and deletable only by the coach who submitted it
   - Queryable by coach, team, or senior coach dashboard
   - Future version may use text analysis to suggest lessons or detect performance trends

+- **CoachTextBlocks Table:** Stores configurable text blocks created by Senior Coaches for display in the app (e.g. SkillSelectPage prompts, welcome text).
+  - Fields:
+    - BlockID (PartitionKey): Unique identifier for each text block
+    - PageName: Where the block will appear (e.g. SkillSelectPage, HomePage)
+    - BlockLabel: Optional descriptive tag (e.g. “Skill Introduction Prompt”)
+    - TeamID: If team-specific, otherwise null for default content
+    - TextContent: Formatted text entered via Senior Coach Site (Markdown allowed)
+    - createdBy: Identity of contributing Senior Coach
+    - createdAt: Timestamp of creation
+    - lastEditedBy (optional)
+    - lastEditedAt (optional)

+  - Editable only via Senior Coach Web Site
+  - Queryable by PageName and TeamID
+  - Supports default and team-specific variants

 - **Media:** Media assets are stored in Azure Blob Storage under structured folders:
   - Images: `media/images/{LessonID}/` or `media/images/{SkillCategory}/`
   - Videos: `media/videos/{LessonID}/` or `media/videos/{SkillCategory}/`
   - MediaURLs field contains full blob URIs or relative paths for each asset
   - Blob paths should match lesson versioning for caching and rollback support

 ## App Structure